marcelopalacioabreu/b00m-h3adsh0t/README.md

 ## Conclusion &#x1F537;

-In this paper, we have presented a complete architecture for playing deathmatch scenarios in FPS games.
-We introduced a method to augment a DRQN model with high-level game information, and modularized our architecture to incorporate independent networks responsible for different phases of the game.
-These methods lead to dramatic improvements over the standard DRQN model when applied to complicated tasks like a deathmatch.
-We showed that the proposed model is able to outperform built-in bots as well as human players and demonstrated the generalizability of our model to unknown maps.
-Moreover, our methods are complementary to recent improvements in DQN, and could easily be combined with dueling architectures (?), and prioritized replay (?).
+B00m-h3adsh0t! is a single architecture neural network configurable aimbot for first-person shooting (FPS) games.
+We introduced a method to augment a deep reinforcement q-learning model with high-level game information, and feature implementation.
+We showed that b00m-h3adsh0t!  model is able to outperform built-in bots as well as human players and demonstrated the generalizability of our model to do game glitches and modifications.

 ---